Leica CL versus Fujifilm X100F

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the X100F is 1 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 24.1MP, the CL offers a higher resolution than the X100F (24MP), but the CL nevertheless has the same individual pixel size (pixel pitch of 3.92μm) as the X100F due to its larger sensor.
+With 24.1MP, the CL offers a slightly higher resolution than the X100F (24MP), but the CL nevertheless has the same individual pixel size (pixel pitch of 3.92μm) as the X100F due to its larger sensor.
 It is noteworthy in this context that the CL is a somewhat more recent model (by 10 months) than the X100F, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 For most cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.